autonomys/infra/_docs/3_DigitalOcean/README.md

 #### Volumes (project-name-env-volume-name-sizegb)

-Volumes are global resources and they cannot be attached to a project only, so we need to tag the project name and env in the volume name itself.
+Volumes are global resources, they cannot be attached to a project only, so we need to tag the project name and env in the volume name.

     - Example: aries-dev-relayer-data-250gb
-    - Example: aries-tes-relayer-data-250gb
+    - Example: aries-test-relayer-data-250gb

-_If you are using a resouce that is not described here, please add it here, so we can have a clear and consistent naming._

-### Other Settings.

-_Feel free to add other missing or new resources definitions_